How to reduce taxable income

 12 ways to reduce your taxable income include boosting your retirement account contributions, avoiding early withdrawals from retirement accounts, adding to your child's or grandchild's 529 account, holding onto investments for at least a year, employing tax loss harvesting, considering a Roth IRA conversion, using tax efficient mutual funds, bunching charitable contributions, donating part of your required minimum distributions, taking advantage of the gift tax exemption, maximizing your HSA and FSA contributions, and claiming a write-off for business expenses (for business owners).

 Making pre-tax contributions to a traditional 401(k) or 403(b), up to the annual limit, is one of the easiest ways to reduce your taxable income while building your nest egg.
-In 2024, the contribution maximum is $23,000, or $30,500 if you’re 50 or older.

 If you already maxed out the employer match on your workplace plan (or are planning to), diverting some of your money to an individual retirement account (IRA) may allow you to benefit from a wider range of investment choices.
-Depending on your income level and whether you’re covered by a retirement plan at work, you may be able to deduct some or all of that investment on your tax return.
+Depending on your income level and whether you’re covered by a retirement plan at work, you may be able to deduct some or all of the contribution on your tax return.

 You should think twice before making withdrawals before age 59½ from an IRA, or age 55 if you have a 401(k).
 You’ll ordinarily have to pay income tax on the money you pull out.
 And except for certain situations, like a hardship distribution from your employer plan, you’ll face a 10% penalty as well.